pupilfirst/wd201-scripts/todo-user-interface/interface-for-new-to-do/README.md

 # Text
 In the previous lesson, you've learned about the key areas which you should keep in mind while designing a webpage.
-Now, it's time to use those principals to convert the To-Do manager design into an webpage.
+Now, it's time to use those principles to convert the To-Do manager design into a webpage.
 Let's get started.

 # Script
 In this lesson, we will start with our To-Do manager application, to convert the design into an webpage.